Home

 • In severe cases of mania, hallucinations, delusions and paranoia

-(psychotic symptoms) may be seen. ( Bipolar I only)
+(psychotic symptoms) may be seen.
+(Bipolar I only)

-• -What Are Symptoms of Hypomania?
+• What Are Symptoms of Hypomania?
 (Mild to moderate mania)

-The symptoms of hypomania are often thought to be good symptoms, as many of these symptoms are considered harmless to those concerned, as those with hypomania can function from day to day.
+The symptoms of hypomania are often thought to be good symptoms, as many of these symptoms are considered harmless to those concerned, as those affected with hypomania can function from day to day.

-This is what makes them so dangerous, without treatment symptoms of hypomania can switch to more severe mania symptoms in some people, or develop into a serious depression for others.
+-This is what makes them so dangerous, without treatment symptoms of hypomania can switch to more severe mania symptoms in some people, or develop into a serious depression for others.

 These symptoms are usually not recognized until a diagnosis has been made, at which time they can be monitored to prevent future episodes.